-- Carey was acting on an execution only basis and hadn't provided any advice. - The stockbroker as part of the advisory stockbroking account would build the portfolio to match Mr W's risk profile, the advice doesn't consider his personal financial situation as a whole but only to the portfolio and Mr W should take independent advice from time to time on the whole of his circumstances.
+- Carey was acting on an execution only basis and hadn't provided any advice. - The stockbroker as part of the advisory stockbroking account would build the portfolio to match Mr S' risk profile, the advice doesn't consider his personal financial situation as a whole but only to the portfolio and Mr S should take independent advice from

-- Mr W understood investment values can fall as well as rise and his entire investment may be lost. - Should the investment be subject to a tax charge within the scheme these will be paid directly from Mr W's fund or by him. - Mr W hadn't been offered any form of inducement for opening the Firm D account. - He indemnified Carey against any and all liability arising from the investments.
+- time to time on the whole of his circumstances. - Mr S understood investment values can fall as well as rise and his entire investment may be lost. - Should the investment be subject to a tax charge within the scheme these will be paid directly from Mr S' fund or by him. - Mr S hadn't been offered any form of inducement for opening the Firm D account. - He indemnified Carey against any and all liability arising from the investments.